rafalp/Misago/dev-docs/plugins/hooks/highlight-post-code-blocks-hook.md

-# `upgrade_post_code_blocks_hook`
+# `highlight_post_code_blocks_hook`

-This hook wraps a standard Misago function used to upgrade a post's code blocks after it has been posted.
+This hook wraps a standard Misago function used to highlight a post's code blocks after it has been saved.

 The standard code highlighting feature runs in a Celery task because Pygments can get stuck in an infinite loop due to unknown bugs or malicious input.